redkite-labs/redkitecms-docs/book/environments.rst

     http://localhost/app.php/hello/Ryan

-They introduced the concept of **front controller** which is a simple php file that defines the unique entry point for the entire application.
+They introduced the concept of a **front controller** which is a simple php file that defines the unique entry point for the entire application.

-Let's explain this concept by examples.
-Supposing your website has three pages: home, about and contacts pages.
+Let's explain this concept with examples.
+Suppose your website has three pages: home, about and contacts pages.

-To open those pages you will require the following addresses in your browser:
+To open these pages you will use the following addresses in your browser:

 .. code:: text

     http://localhost/[FRONT CONTROLLER]/homepage
     http://localhost/[FRONT CONTROLLER]/about
     http://localhost/[FRONT CONTROLLER]/contacts

 Symfony2 comes with two default front controllers, which are: